burger

 You can run a balanced test and watch meeting conversion rather than only the reply rateYour replies are already strong and you’d rather not risk the tone

-We’ll be completely honest with you here: we genuinely wanted the memes to win this one.
-For months, we had been dropping an AI-generated meme into the final email of our sequences, and it simply felt right to the whole team.
-It seemed more human and less robotic, which is exactly the kind of touch that earns a reply when one more polished pitch would get ignored.
-We were fully prepared to write the post about how a well-placed meme beats a plain-text email.
+For months, we’d been dropping an AI-generated meme into the final email of our outreach sequences, and it simply felt right to the whole team.
+It seemed more human and less robotic, which is exactly the kind of touch that earns a reply when a more polished pitch would get ignored.

 Hypothesis